ondrejspilka327/blazor-runtime-loaded-dynamic-component/README.md

 First of all, even if using TypeScript with React, generally it generates package which is loosely coupled with its backend counterpart.
 Not talking about NPM package hell, which we all have experienced for sure.
-Non coherent packaging can be sorted out using other packaging techniques or completely omitting backend part.
+Non coherent packaging can be sorted out using other packaging techniques or by completely omitting backend part.
-Which is definitely valid strategy, even though I'm not fan of serverless web apps.
+Which is definitely valid strategy, even though I'm not fan of serverless web apps for multiple reasons (we could have tense discussions :) ).

-Above summary is to some extent opiniated judgement, hope you can agree achieving robust plugin architecture with .NET for web apps is not that easy.
+Above summary is to some extent opiniated judgement, hope dear reader could agree achieving robust plugin architecture with .NET for web apps is not that easy.

 This has changed quite recently.

 Article [Dynamically-rendered ASP.NET Core Razor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/dynamiccomponent?view=aspnetcore-7.0)
 is dated to Jan 2023 and I believe it is a game changer.
-It describes programmatic way how to embed Blazor components dynamically.
+It describes programmatic way of how to embed Blazor components dynamically.
 Definitely great feature.
-All you need is to specify type of component as a parameter of <DynamicComponent> component and optionally dynamic component parameters.
+All you need is to specify type of component as a parameter of `<DynamicComponent>` component and optionally dynamic component parameters.

 This feature is cool, but itself it doesn't allow one to build truly open plugin architecture, since types has to be resolvable during compile time.
 Safe, but less flexible.